 Where is Denali?

 While it has long been believed that the Alaska Range, which spans much of south-central Alaska, was formed by tectonic activity, it has remained a mystery until recently because it is more than 300 miles (500 kilometers) from Alaska's southern coast, the closest source of mountain-building activity.
-A recent 3D computer model project shed some light on how the low angles and unusual bent in a geological fault further inland combined to form the mountain range.
+A 3D computer model project shed some light on how the low angles and unusual bent in a geological fault further inland combined to form the mountain range.

 How tall is Denali?